-[Hint: Focus on your strengths and marry up your strengths with the job specification.
+Q1.
+Tell us about yourself?[Hint: Focus on your strengths and marry up your strengths with the job specification.
 For example,

 — Completed 3 projects through full SDLC process using sought-after technologies X, Y, and Z, and frameworks P and Q in 2 of those projects.
-One of the projects was a mission critical transactional system that handles 300 concurrent users;
+One of the projects was a mission critical transactional system that handles 300 concurrent users

 — Initiation of any “QuickWins” projects.
 The focus is to improve the overall effectiveness and usefulness of a system through small changes in a collaborative effort with the business.
-For example, automating tedious manual tasks, improving website user experience/rankings, stabilizing the environment, etc.
+For example, automating tedious manual tasks, improving website user experience/rankings, stabilising the environment, etc.

 — Fixed security holes.
 Security is of paramount importance to any application or website.
 Applications with security vulnerabilities can not only tarnish the reputation of a company, but also can adversely impact the bottom-line of that organization.

 — Isolated and reproduced intermittent issues.
 Intermittent issues are hard to reproduce and debug.
 A novice developer will promptly mark those defects in the bug tracking system as “cannot be reproduced” without having the skill to isolate, reproduce and then fix the issue.
 An experienced developer with good grasp on the key areas will not only have will not only have the competency to isolate, reproduce, and fix these issues, but also will have the skill to identify these potential issues during code review.

 — Acted as a change agent to enforce standards and improve processes.
 A change agent not only changes a system’s or application’s behavior but also people’s behavior, attitude, and culture towards writing quality software.
 People’s behavior can be changed by enforcing good coding standards.
 Substandard software development processes can also demotivate developers and adversely impact their behavior and attitude.
 The development processes need to be continuously improved by adopting good tools and practices.